skfit-uni-luebeck/ontoserver-keycloak/README.md

 roles granted, while the nested groups additionally have the respective `write` roles.
 Only `ontoserver` has no group mapping.

-⚠ You should also configure a default group in which new users are placed.
+⚠ You should also configure at least one default group in which new users are placed.
 For the example above, the likely candidate is `ontoserver/fhir` for read-only access on a locked-down server.
 This setting is especially important if you a) allow users to self-register or b) use a federation mechanism like LDAP or an external identity provider like Google, GitHub and the like. ⚠

 ![Default groups](images/06c-defaultgroups.png)

 ### Users

-Next-up, you will need some users in your new installation.
+Next-up, you will need some users in your new installation (if you don't plan on setting up an external IDP or LDAP/Kerberos federation).
 Since we added a default group, every user will at least have some access to Ontoserver.

 By default, Keycloak doesn't show any users on the _Users_ page, even if there